geneshki/mastarjs/README.md

 To be designed

-# Licencing
+# Licensing

-This Library is licenced under the MIT Licence
+This Library is licensed under the MIT License

 # Trivia